• Posted on

 A characteristic of healthy skin is its ability to regenerate.

 The skin is constantly renewing itself and eventually flakes off from the outermost surface of the skin.
-In oily and combination skin, sebum binds dandruff, which also serves as food for microbes that cause inflammation.
+With oily and combination skin, sebum binds dandruff, which also serves as food for microbes that cause inflammation.
 The raw materials of blackcurrant cream contain substances that soften the skin and break down cell protein, keratin.
 With daily use, the cream enhances the removal of impurities that accumulate on the skin and thus enhances the absorption of active ingredients and brightens the appearance of the skin.

 Hemp oil is a real power oil.